Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 Version from July xx, 2015: v0.7.0 - Various changes
 =============================================================
 Version 0.7.0 adds payload compression to all request/responses.
 This is an optional feature.
 Further the infrastructure data model is now in its own jar file rather than part of the infra-common jar file.
+Finally support for external security services for consumers has been added.
 Please refer to the release notes in the directory "release/v0.7.0" for additional details and upgrade instructions.

 #########################################################################################################